 The standouts here are their pozole (super super good), cochinita pibil tacos, and the enmoladas.
-Be sure to also order their agua of the day (flavored water) or maybe a house-made artesanal beer or pulque.
+Be sure to also order their agua of the day (flavored water) or maybe an artisanal beer or house-made pulque.

 Cabuche is open for breakfast, lunch or dinner, so is perfect for anytime of day.
 This is a can't miss on my Oaxaca food guide!

 I mentioned Boulenc earlier in the bakery section, but they have an adjoining dining room for eating in as well.
 It’s a cute spot with rustic decor, and an indoor/outdoor space.

 It’s a cool spot, and they also occasionally have live music or popups.
 Check their Facebook page for current events.

 Itanoni has gained a little online buzz as well, and for good reason.
 This restaurant’s claim to fame is the heirloom corn varieties they use to make each and every dish in the house.
 From the freshly made tortillas, to the tamales, to the traditional drinks made from corn, to the corn cake for dessert.

 The menu here is huge, but here are my favorite things to order at Itanoni, one of the best restaurants in Oaxaca:

 De ese - this unusual snack is a tortilla stuffed with a hoja santa leaf (adding an anise/peppery flavor) and whatever other ingredient you choose.